ncoghlan/misc/notes/python3/questions_and_answers.rst

 useless for proper Unicode handling - it's necessary to switch to the Windows specific UTF-16 based APIs to make things work properly).

+The Python 3 text model also trades additional memory usage for encoding and decoding speed in some cases, including caching the UTF-8 and UTF-16 representations of a string when appropriate.
+In addition to UTF-8 and UTF-16, other key codecs like ASCII, latin-1 and UTF-32 are closely integrated with the core text implementation in order to make them as efficient as is practical.

-The current Python 3 text model certainly has its challenges, especially around Linux compatibility (see :pep:`383` for an example of the complexity associated with that problem), but those are considered the lesser evil when compared to the alternative of breaking C extension compatibility and having to rewrite all the string manipulation algorithms to handle a variable width internal encoding.
-Instead of anyone pursuing such a drastic change, I expect the remaining Linux integration issues for the existing module to be resolved as we help Linux distributions like Ubuntu and Fedora migrate their system services to Python 3 (in the specific case of Fedora, that migration encompasses both the operating system installer *and* the package manager).
+The current Python 3 text model certainly has its challenges, especially around Linux compatibility (see :pep:`383` for an example of the complexity associated with that problem), but those are considered the lesser evil when compared to the alternative of breaking C extension compatibility and having to rewrite all the string manipulation algorithms to handle a variable width internal encoding, while still facing significant integration challenges on both Windows and Linux.
+Instead of anyone pursuing such a drastic change, I expect the remaining Linux integration issues for the existing model to be resolved as we help Linux distributions like Ubuntu and Fedora migrate their system services to Python 3 (in the specific case of Fedora, that migration encompasses both the operating system installer *and* the package manager).

-Still, for new runtimes invented today, particularly ones aimed primarily at modern server applications running on Linux that can afford to ignore the interoperability challenges on Windows and older Linux systems using encodings other than UTF-8, using UTF-8 for their internal string representation makes a lot of sense.
-It's just best to avoid exposing the raw binary representation of text data for direct manipulation in user code: a Unicode code point based abstraction is much easier to work with, even if it means opting out of providing O(1) indexing for arbitrary code points in a string.
+Still, for new runtimes invented today, particularly those aimed primarily at new server applications running on Linux that can afford to ignore the integration challenges that arise on Windows and older Linux systems using encodings other than UTF-8, using UTF-8 for their internal string representation makes a lot of sense.
+It's just best to avoid exposing the raw binary representation of text data for direct manipulation in user code: experience has shown that a Unicode code point based abstraction is much easier to work with, even if it means opting out of providing O(1) indexing for arbitrary code points in a string to avoid allocating additional memory per code point based on the largest code point in the string.
 For new languages that are specifically designed to accommodate a variable width internal encoding for text, a file-like opaque token based seek/tell style API is likely to be more appropriate for random access to strings than a Python style integer based indexing API.
+The kind of internal flexibility offered by the latter approach can be seen in Python's own ``io.StringIO`` implementation - in Python 3.4+, that aims to delay creation of a full string object for as long as possible, an optimisation that could be implemented transparently due to the file-like API that type exports.

 OK, that explains Unicode, but what about all the other incompatible changes?